shikijs/shiki/docs/packages/twoslash.md

 Just like `shiki-twoslash`, the output is unstyled.
 You need to add some extra CSS to make them look good.

-If you want to run TwoSlash on browsers or workers, reference to the [CDN Usage](#cdn-usage) section.
+If you want to run Twoslash on browsers or workers, reference to the [CDN Usage](#cdn-usage) section.

 ## Renderers